 12. Why do you oppose alternative therapy?

 Because this is a very deceptive trend harbouring entrepreneurial tendencies which can be harmful.
 Superstitions like those attaching to crystals are perhaps merely amusing by comparison with certain other activities, but are nevertheless objectionable in the confusions created amongst the gullible.
 The constant imposition upon the unwary public of therapy “techniques” is a matter for due reflection.
-Commercial therapies claiming the ability to resolve conflicts have been observed to be totally ineffective at venues like the Findhorn Foundation, where dissidents have been stigmatised and ruthlessly eliminated.
-Since the 1960s a widespread pursuit has been to align the theories of Jung with further manifestations of alternative therapy.
+Commercial therapies, claiming the ability to resolve conflicts, have been totally ineffective at venues like the Findhorn Foundation, where dissidents were stigmatised and ruthlessly eliminated.
+Since the 1960s, a widespread fad has been that of aligning the theories of Jung with further manifestations of alternative therapy, a form of justification for a lucrative package.
 The collective unconscious became the convenience for a glut of facile jargon at centres like the Esalen Institute in Big Sur, California.

 The worst drawbacks occurred in the neo-Jungian commerce of Stanislav Grof, who was a prominent figure at Esalen from 1973 until 1987.
-He had pioneered the activity known as LSD psychotherapy, which was given an idiosyncratic rationale in terms of the perinatal theory devised by Grof.
+He pioneered the activity known as LSD psychotherapy, gaining an idiosyncratic rationale in terms of the perinatal theory devised by Grof.
 That theory relates to birth trauma, and is dismissed by more rigorous analysts.
-Grof was obsessed with giving LSD experiences a spiritual significance, and maintained that his sparing usage of the hallucinogenic drug was “safe.”
+Grof was obsessed with giving LSD experiences a spiritual significance, maintaining that his sparing usage of the hallucinogenic drug was “safe.”
 Too many people believed him.
 His book Beyond the Brain (1985) was based on LSD sessions, or rather his interpretation of these deceptive phenomena.
 That book was tragically influential in “alternative” sectors obsessed with “transpersonal” experiences.

-Because LSD had become a prohibited drug, Grof resorted at Esalen to the improvisation known as Holotropic Breathwork, a trademark therapy of blatantly commercial proportions.
+Because LSD became a prohibited drug, at Esalen Grof resorted to the improvisation known as Holotropic Breathwork, a trademark therapy of blatantly commercial proportions.
 This innovation utilised hyperventilation, which means abnormally induced speed and depth of breathing.
 Grof then claimed the same results for the breathwork as he did for his dubious LSD therapy.
 Now hyperventilation was dignified as a spiritual exercise, with the doubtful bonus that it somehow represented ancient shamanism.
 The claims of Grof are considered ludicrous outside the new age.

-Yet so many people fell victim to the deceptions and delusions.
-They paid well for painful sessions of breathwork that were often traumatic, urged on by the emphasis that this was a great “adventure of self-discovery,” to quote the title of a book by Grof on the commercial enterprise (Grof, The Adventure of Self-Discovery, 1988).
-Grof was here competing with all the other fanciful recipes for “transformation” that were being sold by neo-hippies and related categories.
+Many people fell victim to the deceptions and delusions.
+They paid well for painful sessions of breathwork that were often traumatic, urged on by the emphasis that this was a great “adventure of self-discovery,” to quote the title of a book by Grof on his commercial enterprise (Grof, The Adventure of Self-Discovery, 1988).
+Grof was here competing with all the other fanciful recipes for “transformation” that were being sold by neo-hippies and commercial therapists.
 Affluent inhabitants of the new age are too willing to pay for distractions and absurdities which screen out due critical faculties.

 l to r: Stanislav Grof, Christopher Bache, David Lorimer

 The hallucinatory and related experiences of hyperventilation can be explained in a very different manner to the neo-Jungian rationale.
-The medical phenomenon known as cerebral hypoxia, or the reduction of oxygen to the brain, is a more sober version of what occurs in the workshops of Grof Transpersonal Training Inc. The proclaimed “new spirituality” is here a spectacle of drastically delusory dimensions.
-It is made even worse by the factor of LSD therapy having continued as an underground activity.
-See further my critical entry Grof Therapy and MAPs.
-Grof also strongly favoured the activity called MDMA therapy, and is known to have employed MDMA (Ecstasy) with clients at Esalen before this drug became illegal in 1984-5.
+The medical phenomenon known as cerebral hypoxia, or the reduction of oxygen to the brain, is a sober explanation of what occurs in the workshops of Grof Transpersonal Training Inc. The proclaimed “new spirituality” is here a spectacle of drastically delusory dimensions.
+The delusion is made even worse by the factor of LSD therapy having continued as an underground activity.
+See further Grof Therapy and MAPs.
+Grof also strongly favoured the activity called MDMA therapy.
+He is known to have employed MDMA (Ecstasy) with clients at Esalen before this drug became illegal in 1984-5.

-No mention was made in the attendant SMN adverts of the verdict from Edinburgh University two years before about Grof hyperventilation and the crucial matter of public safety (see no. 5.5 above and no. 13.4 below).
-Holotropic Breathwork was regarded as a danger commodity by competent medical analysis outside the SMN, which is considered a high risk factor by critics.
-The Scottish Charities Office had been obliged to recommend suspension of this activity at the Findhorn Foundation, whose personnel had become very partial to the commercial “therapy.”
+No mention was made, in the attendant SMN adverts, of the verdict from Edinburgh University two years before about Grof hyperventilation and the crucial matter of public safety (see no. 5.5 above and no. 13.4 below).
+Holotropic Breathwork was regarded as a danger commodity by competent medical analysis outside the SMN (considered a high risk factor by critics).
+The Scottish Charities Office was obliged to recommend suspension of Holotropic Breathwork at the Findhorn Foundation, whose personnel had become very partial to the very commercial “therapy.”
 See Letter to BBC Radio (2006) and Findhorn Foundation: Problems (2009).
-Even the reckless Findhorn Foundation management had taken heed of the official caution, but not the SMN, who now attempted to justify Grof Transpersonal Training Inc. by their new promotion.
+Even the reckless Findhorn Foundation management heeded the official caution, but not the SMN, who now attempted to justify Grof Transpersonal Training Inc. by their new promotion.

-It became evident that LSD and MDMA were just new age "shamanist" confectionery to the pervasive (and underground) Grof milieu.
+LSD and MDMA were new age "shamanist" confectionery to the pervasive (and underground) Grof milieu, where all risk factors were relegated.
 The SMN seminar hosting Grof was co-sponsored by the Institute of Noetic Sciences, based in California, whose reputation has tended to be extremist in more conventional sectors.

-In 2003 occurred the sequel SMN celebration in Britain of Grof’s American disciple Dr. Christopher Bache, who is an active proponent of LSD therapy as a spiritual path.
+In 2003 occurred the sequel SMN celebration in Britain of Grof’s American disciple Dr. Christopher Bache, an active proponent of LSD therapy as a spiritual path.
 The significance of this event for “new spirituality” was confirmed by the elevation of a controversial article by Bache on the SMN website (www.scimednet.org) in 2004.
 That article was entitled "Is the Sacred Medicine Path a Legitimate Spiritual Path?"
-The content advocated LSD neoshamanism, or rather pseudoshamanism.
+The content advocated LSD neoshamanism, a creation of the drugs lobby.

-The SMN sponsorship of LSD therapy continued into 2010, and at the notable expense of a counter to the provocative Bache message from within the SMN; that counter has been neglected by David Lorimer, the influential Programme Director of this purportedly scientific organisation.
+The SMN sponsorship of LSD therapy (neoshamanism) continued into 2010, at the notable expense of a counter to the provocative Bache message from within the SMN.
+That urgent counter was neglected by David Lorimer, the influential Programme Director of this purportedly scientific organisation.
 See further Kate Thomas, Scientific and Medical Network and the Findhorn Foundation.
-For the counter of Thomas against the Grof-Bache psychedelic message, see Neglected Papers Against Grof Therapy.
+For the Thomas critique of the Grof-Bache psychedelic message, see Neglected Papers Against Grof Therapy.
 See also Kate Thomas and the Findhorn Foundation (2009).